 - And the 12th most common among women

-- This year alone, almost 9,000 new cases will be diagnosed throughout the country, yet very few people know what signs and symptoms to watch for and when to see their doctor
+- This year alone, approx. 12,000 new cases will be diagnosed throughout the country, yet very few people know what signs and symptoms to watch for and when to see their doctor

 As a volunteer for Bladder Cancer Canada and a co-chair for the annual Bladder Cancer Awareness Walk in Calgary, I hope by sharing my story I can help others with early detection and provide resources to those already fighting this disease.

 I was in my final year of studies in the Exercise and Wellness program at Arizona State University when I was diagnosed.
 The diagnosis came as a shock to everyone, including my doctors, as I did not fit the profile of a typical bladder cancer patient.
 Bladder cancer is most common in people over 60, more common in men than in women, and many who are diagnosed are former or current smokers.
 I just turned 30, I’m female, have never smoked, I’m a health enthusiast and personal trainer – and I have bladder cancer.

 I just turned 30, I’m female, have never smoked, I’m a health enthusiast and personal trainer – and I have bladder cancer

 There is nothing on earth that can prepare you to hear that word, CANCER – it’s as if everything around you stops, all your senses shut down and you’re frozen in time.
 Naturally, I quickly withdrew from my final semester to stay here in Canada, surrounded by my family and friends.
 The first three months after being diagnosed consisted of three minor surgeries and one major surgery to remove 1/3rd of my bladder and 13 pelvic lymph nodes.